Hyperentanglement-enhanced quantum illumination: Concluding Remarks

-This quantity is identical in value for the remaining three receivers.
-It follows that the exponent of error probability bound for all four FF-SFG receivers is $2\kappa NN_S/N_B$-- a factor of 2 improvement over a lone FF-SFG receiver.
-Thus, hyperentanglement-enhanced FF-SFG receiver outperforms the optimal quantum illumination receiver by 3dB in error probability exponent.\\ \textit{Discussion:} In this Letter, we have shown the benefits of hyperentanglement in low noise as well as high noise regime with a 12dB improvement over QI in low noise regime and two variants of hyperentanglement enhanced receiver in high noise regime matching FF-SFG receiver performance in one instance and surpassing it in the other.
-The main advantages of the receiver model proposed in this Letter stem from the distribution of thermal noise photons into four modes following the splitting procedure.
+In this article, we have shown the benefits of hyperentanglement in low noise as well as high noise regime with a 12dB improvement over QI in low noise regime and two variants of hyperentanglement enhanced receiver in high noise regime matching FF-SFG receiver performance in one instance and surpassing it in the other.
+The main advantages of the receiver model proposed in this article stem from the distribution of thermal noise photons into four modes following the splitting procedure.
 Hyperentanglement enables us to achieve such a distribution without nullifying the phase sensitive cross correlations.
-For the probe state considered, the performance of the proposed receiver is sub-optimal and only a complete Chernoff bound computation of the hyperentangled probe states using symplectic decomposition will shed light on the optimal performance\,\cite{pirandola2008computable}.
+For the probe state considered, the performance of the proposed receivers is (possibly) sub-optimal and only a complete Chernoff bound computation of the hyperentangled probe states using symplectic decomposition will shed light on the optimal performance\,\cite{pirandola2008computable}.
 However, it should be noted that despite possibly being suboptimal, hyperentanglement-enhanced FF-SFG receiver outperforms the lone FF-SFG receiver, making it the best receiver model till date.
 The hyperentanglement based splitting procedure in our model is general enough to allow for other degrees of freedom like time-bin to replace polarization or frequency in order to circumvent any practical issues associated with frequency and polarization hyperentangled states.
 In fact, if we are able to exploit entanglement in a third degree of freedom we will be able to surpass the performance of the hyperentanglement-enhanced OPA by 3dB.
-In conclusion, the proposed receiver structure is highly versatile and lends itself to several modifications that need to be further investigated.\\ \textit{Acknowledgement:} AVP, BS and CMC acknowledge the support of Kishore Vaigyanik Protsahan Yojana (KVPY), Infosys Young Investigator grant and Ramanujan Fellowship, respectively.
+In conclusion, the proposed receiver structure is highly versatile and lends itself to several modifications that need to be further investigated.